-- (1) By letter dated 27 June 2003, received by the Commission on 1 July 2003, Denmark asked the Commission to decide, under Article 220(2)(b) of Regulation (EEC) No 2913/92, whether it was justified to waive post-clearance entry of the import duties in the accounts in the following circumstances, and in the alternative whether remission of import duties was justified under Article 239 of Regulation (EEC) No 2913/92, in the following circumstances. - Under Article 2(2) of Regulation (EC) No 1335/2003, the provisions of that Regulation do not apply to cases sent to the Commission before 1 August 2003.
-Therefore the references that follow in this Decision to Articles 871, 873, 905 and 907 of Regulation (EEC) No 2454/93 refer to that Regulation as last amended by Commission Regulation (EC) No 881/2003 of 21 May 2003. - (3) A Danish firm acted as the principal, on 5 April, 2 May, 30 May and 10 June 1994, for the shipment of six loads of butter originating in the Czech Republic (around 136 tonnes) under the Community transit procedure.
+- (1) By letter dated 31 July 2003, received by the Commission on 6 August 2003, Denmark asked the Commission to decide in respect of one amount whether waiving post-clearance entry of import duties in the accounts was justified under Article 220(2)(b) of Regulation (EEC) No 2913/92, and in the alternative, whether remission of import duties was justified under Article 239 of Regulation (EEC) No 2913/92, in the following circumstances.
+In respect of another amount, Denmark asked the Commission whether repayment of import duties was justified under Article 239 of Regulation (EEC) No 2913/92 in the same circumstances. - Under the second paragraph of Article 2 of Regulation (EC) No 1335/2003, the provisions of that Regulation do not apply to cases sent to the Commission before 1 August 2003.
+Therefore the references that follow in this Decision to Articles 871, 873, 905 and 907 of Regulation (EEC) No 2454/93 refer to that Regulation as last amended by Commission Regulation (EC) No 881/2003 of 21 May 2003.5 - (3) A Danish firm acting as principal placed 32 consignments of butter originating in the Czech Republic under the external Community transit procedure between 28 June and 19 October 1994.
 The declarations were submitted to a customs office located in Denmark.
-The offices of destination were located in Italy (Trieste-Fernetti and Ravenna). - (4) As the Danish authorities state in the letter referred to above, a request for assistance dated 13 January 1994 sent by the Community authorities to the Member States reported cases of fraud involving butter in transit via the Community and discharge of transit declarations using false stamps, called on Member States to pay special attention to consignments of butter originating in third countries and in transit through EU territory and asked them, from that date, to extend the early warning system for sensitive goods to butter consignments.
-Another request to that effect was sent to the Member States on 4 February 1994. - (5) When the goods were placed under the external Community transit procedure the customs office of departure did not require a comprehensive guarantee covering the total amount of duties and other charges payable.
-The customs authorities did not use the early warning system either.
+The offices of destination were located in Ravenna and Naples in Italy. - (4) As the Danish authorities state in the letter referred to above, a request for assistance dated 13 January 1994 sent by the Community authorities to the Member States reported cases of fraud involving butter in transit via the Community and discharge of transit declarations using false stamps, called on Member States to pay special attention to consignments of butter originating in third countries and in transit through EU territory and asked them, from that date, to extend the early warning system for sensitive goods to butter consignments.
+Further requests on the same subject were sent to the Member States in February and June 1994.